modular-component/website/docs/extensions/writing-extensions.md

 ### Automatic _vs_ manual registration

-Extensions **should not** automatically register stages on behalf of users.
+Extensions **should not** automatically register stages on behalf of users on their main entrypoint.
 Instead, they should export the stage functions alongside the [registration typing information](../usage/writing-custom-stages.md#providing-a-type-for-registering-the-stage).

-Extensions should also offer a `/register` subpath export which automatically [register](../usage/writing-custom-stages.md#registering) the custom stages provided by the extension.
-This lets users choose between manual or automatic registration
+Extensions should also offer a `/register` subpath export which automatically [registers](../usage/writing-custom-stages.md#registering-the-stage) the custom stages provided by the extension.
+This lets users choose between manual or automatic registration.

 ## Learn more